sfkonrad/M12_Challenge_Submission/README.md

 ### Write a Credit Risk Analysis Report

-For this challenge, we were tasked with composing a brief report that presents a summary and an analysis of the performance of both machine learning models that we used in this challenge.
+For this challenge, we were tasked with composing a brief report that presents a summary and an analysis of the performance of two machine learning models that we compared in this challenge.

-We we instructed to structure our report by using the template provided in the `Starter_Code.zip` directory, ensuring that our summary report includes the following:
+We were instructed to produce our report by using the template provided in the `Starter_Code.zip` directory, ensuring that our summary report includes the following:

 1. An Overview of the Analysis:
 > - Explaining the purpose of this analysis.